analogdevicesinc/alice/README.md

 ## Required files:

-The ALICE Desktop programs are written in Python and if run from the source code requires version 2.7.8 or greater of Python be installed on the user’s computer.
+The ALICE Desktop programs are written in Python.
+The source code is compatable with version 2.7 and 3.7 Python with the numpy numerical library package installed on the user’s computer.
 The program only imports modules generally included with standard Python installation packages.

 ### Windows: